blocknetdx/api-docs/source/includes/_hydra.md

 The Node URL is henceforth referred to as `<NODE-URL>` in the rest of the documentation.

 ## Generate A Project
 As a client it is necessary to create a project at your Hydra node.
 A payment in ETH or aBLOCK is necessary for the project to become active.
+The payment amounts are fixed in USD, but denominated in ETH.

 Create a project as follows with the `request_project` call.
 ### request_project